Shavvey/wave-function-collapse/README.md

 each tile can be any of the possible tile types we define.
-We collapse the tile of the least entropy, propogate the information to neighboring tiles to constrict their possibile types, and then repeat this process until all the tiles have been collapsed.
+We collapse the tile of the least entropy, propagate the information to neighboring tiles to constrict their possible types, and then repeat this process until all the tiles have been collapsed.

 ## Compilation

-This is a java project, you can just compile each file as onto their .class byte code representation
+This is a java project, you can just compile each file into their .class byte code representation

 The class files are also available inside the output directory.